dylanmarin/catan-ai/FINALPROJECT_README.md

 # TODO

 NEXT:

+making moves on your turn
-resource synergy of a settlement road placement test settlement placement when it doesnt go first or get its favorite choices
+resource synergy of a settlement

-backlog:
+todo:
 HIGH:
-AI First settlment placement ai
+making moves

 MEDIUM:
 AI discarding resources
 Fix drawing in between placing settlements. something is up

 LOW:
-Counting resources in bank before dealing out cards
+Counting resources in bank before dealing out cards Bayesian inference on unplayed cards

 COMPLETED:

+4/9:
+- initial road placement (naively in direction of next desired settlement)
+- initial impl for whether we should place a knight (both for before rolling and for after)
+- most of robber placement function

+4/7:
+- seed the random for testing
+- road placement

 4/5:
 - make font a bit more readable in gameView.py